 Since nylon is a man-made material, these dog leashes come in a great number of patterns and colors so there’s something for everybody.
 However, nylon is not a very resistant material and can be easily broken after some time of pulling or chewing.
 Also, nylon leashes can be quite rough and can leave friction burns on your hands over time.

 Chain dog leashes

 These leashes are perfect for big, strong dogs, as well as those who have a habit of chewing their leashes.
 If you’re buying a chain leash for a small puppy, make sure it’s a thin and light chain so that the pup can easily move around without hurting itself.
 Ravenox offers a soft cotton leash with chain; offering the best of both worlds.

 Even though synthetic (nylon) dog leashes are most popular ones due to their low price and wide selections of colors, there is another, better option for you and your pup - cotton rope dog leashes.

 These leashes are made from a high-quality 100% twisted cotton rope, which makes them more comfortable for the pet.
 You don’t have to worry of the cotton leash will feel tight or rough on the dog’s skin, or whether it’ll cause itchiness or scratchiness - your pup will barely know the leash is there!
-Twisted rope leashes won’t irritate your puppy’s skin or cause its fur to tangle.
+Cotton rope leashes won’t irritate your puppy’s skin or cause its fur to tangle.

 Even though these leashes are soft enough to prevent friction burns on your hands, they provide a strong grip, which makes them reliable and suitable for small, medium, and big dogs alike.